Melbourne all but clinches 1st place in Australia's NRL

 "There's not one player on that team I want to lose.
 But we are going to lose two or three of them because everyone wants more, not less."

-Also on Friday, the Newcastle Knights dented fifth-place Parramatta's chances of a top-four finish with a 29-10 win over the Eels.
+The Newcastle Knights dented Parramatta's chances of a top-four finish with a 29-10 win over the Eels.
 Ken Sio scored a pair of tries as the Knights won their third match in a row.

 Fullback Alex Johnston scored two tries to lead South Sydney to a 28-14 win over Canterbury, handing the Bulldogs their 10th loss in 12 matches.